-Reflections on land and environmental issues and interactions with land art have inspired me to focus on installations that leave little trace on our much-scarred land.
-As we extract resources from the earth and capture sun and wind to power our modern reality – our industries, our homes, cars and gadgets—we leave scars.
-The objects I create in my studio are placed in the environment and removed within a matter of minutes.
-The process is intimate and ephemeral.
+Reflections on land and environmental issues and interactions with existing works of monumental land art have challenged me to focus on installations that leave little trace on our much-scarred land.
+As we extract resources from the earth and capture sun and wind to power our modern reality—industries, homes, cars, gadgets—we leave scars.
+The objects I create in my studio are placed in the environment then removed within a matter of minutes, creating a moment in an alternative reality.

 Carrying the objects to each location, I work in series, placing the objects in such a way as to play with the interaction of elements at the site.
 I record the geographic coordinates, capture the moment with my camera, pack up the objects and leave.